2015 SRP AUDITION/APPLICATIONS ARE CLOSED

 - Dress for auditions is not formal (ladies, please no gowns).
 Dress as you would for any professional audition.

 - Listening to auditions will be Christopher Fecteau, Artistic Director of dell'Arte Opera Ensemble, who is responsible for all casting choices.
-Staff already hired for the program may also be in attendance, but any other adjudicators will be announced on the day of your audition.
+Directing staff already hired for the program may also be in attendance, but any other adjudicators will be announced on the day of your audition.
 Directors from other opera companies do sometimes "sit in."
 Feel free to ask the monitor if there are any guests in the audition room.

 - You do not need to bring the same repertoire you listed on your application, nor are you required to provide us with a repertoire sheet.